lyudchik/LoseIt/docs/Software Requirements Specification.md

  #### 3.1.2\.
 Limitations and Exceptions <a name="3.1.2"></a>
 1. Application works without network connection with frequently used nutrients;
-2. Application can't scan barcodes without Internet connection.
+2. Application can't send requests without app ID and app key.
  ### 3.2\.
 Non-Functional Requierements <a name = "3.2"></a>
 #### 3.2.1\.
 Software Quality Attributes <a name = "3.2.1"></a>
 ##### 3.2.1.1 Usability <a name = "3.2.1.1"></a>